Chocolate Sprinkles · GF (1 cup)

 1 1/4 ounces cocoa, Dutch or natural

-1 ounce water or chocolate liquor, I love Mozart
+1 ounce water or chocolate liqueur, I love Mozart

 1 ounce vanilla